Physical Therapy Guide to Lower Extremity Stress Fractures

 If you see your physical therapist first, your therapist will conduct a thorough evaluation that includes taking your health history.
 Your physical therapist may ask whether you:

-- Experienced any specific event that caused your pain (eg, fall, twist, collision)
+- Experienced any specific event that caused your pain (such as a fall, twist, or collision).

 Your physical therapist will perform gentle physical tests to help determine the likelihood that you have an activity-related lower extremity stress fracture.
 Your therapist also may test for other contributing factors to your injury, such as the strength of your legs, the flexibility of your muscles, the stiffness of your joints, and the quality of your footwear.